Maud Green

-Maud Green, Lady Parr (6 April 1492 – 1 December 1531) was an English courtier.
+Maud Green, Lady Parr (6 April 1490/92 – 1 December 1531) was an English courtier.
 She was the mother of Catherine Parr, the sixth wife of King Henry VIII of England.
 She was a close friend and lady-in-waiting to Catherine of Aragon.
 She was also co-heiress to her father, Sir Thomas Green of Green's Norton in Northamptonshire along with her sister, Anne, Lady Vaux.

 Life

-Maud was born on 6 April 1492 in Northamptonshire, the daughter of Sir Thomas Green, of Boughton and Green's Norton, and Jane Fogge, daughter of Sir John Fogge.
+Maud was born on 6 April 1490 or, 1492 in Northamptonshire, the daughter of Sir Thomas Green, of Boughton and Green's Norton, and Joan Fogge, daughter of Sir John Fogge.

 Her mother died when she was an infant.
 She became a lady-in-waiting to Catherine of Aragon, the first wife of King Henry VIII sometime after 11 June 1509.
 She was in constant attendance upon the Queen and was allocated her own rooms at Court on a permanent basis.
 It is thought that Maud may have named her daughter Catherine after Catherine of Aragon, who was also made godmother to the child.